mkmacho/qualitative-interviews/README.md

 docker compose up --detach
 ```

-making use of the remote DockerHub image builds which we mentioned previously.
+making use of the remote DockerHub image `mcamacho10/qualitative-interviews` builds which we mentioned previously.
+If you wish to make changes to the application and push changes to the Cloud, you will have to make a (free) Docker account and `push` changes -- then pulling that version from your remote server.

 Your remote machine will now forward requests to port 8000 onto port 80 on which the Docker container is listening, thereby processing requests.